DevExpress/testcafe/docs/articles/blog/2020-07-27-testcafe-v1-9-0-released.md

 ## Bug Fixes

 * TestCafe now throws a descriptive error when it attempts to start the browser UI on Linux without the X11 server ([4461](https://github.com/DevExpress/testcafe/issues/4461))
-* Fixed an exception thrown when you use remote browsers on Linux without X11 or run Windows browsers from WSL2 ([#4742](https://github.com/DevExpress/testcafe/issues/4742))
+* Exception no longer thrown when you use remote browsers on Linux without X11 or run Windows browsers from WSL2 ([#4742](https://github.com/DevExpress/testcafe/issues/4742))
 * Fixed a syntax error on pages whose code destructures empty function parameters ([testcafe-hammerhead/#2391](https://github.com/DevExpress/testcafe-hammerhead/issues/2391))
 * Fixed a bug when page titles were displayed incorrectly ([testcafe-hammerhead/#2374](https://github.com/DevExpress/testcafe-hammerhead/issues/2374))